Supplementary information: model training

 Convert the model to the TensorFlow Lite format

 To obtain a converted model that can run on the microcontroller, we must run a conversion script, TensorFlow Lite converter.
 This tool uses clever tricks to make our model as small and efficient as possible and to convert it to a TensorFlow Lite FlatBuffer.
 To reduce the size of the model, we used a technique called quantization.
 All weights and activations in the model get converted from 32-bit floating point format to an 8-bit and fixed-point format.
 This conversion does not only reduce the size of the network, but also avoids floating-point computations, that are more computationally expensive.

 Run the following command to perform the conversion:

 bazel run tensorflow/lite/toco:toco -- --input_file=/tmp/tiny_conv.pb --output_file=/tmp/tiny_conv.tflite --input_shapes=1,49,40,1 --input_arrays=Reshape_1 --output_arrays='labels_softmax' --inference_type=QUANTIZED_UINT8 --mean_values=0 --std_values=9.8077

 /tmp/tiny_conv.tflite file.
-We now have to copy this file from our Docker instance to the host machine.
+We now must copy this file from our Docker instance to the host machine.
 To do this, run the following command:

 cp /tmp/tiny_conv.tflite /mnt

-This will place the file in the directory that you were in when you first ran the command to connect to Docker.
+This command places the file in the directory that you were in when you first ran the command to connect to Docker.
 For example, if you ran the command from

 To leave the Docker instance and get back to your regular command line, type the following: